2006 Wales rugby union tour of Argentina: First test

 The first test was played in Puerto Madryn, a city founded by Welsh settlers in Patagonia in 1865.
 Despite the large Welsh-speaking population in the area, this was the Wales national team's first visit there.
+The game was originally scheduled for 10 June 2006, but was put back to 11 June to avoid a clash with Argentina's opening match at the 2006 FIFA World Cup against the Ivory Coast.

-Ian Evans and Alun Wyn Jones started the match to earn their first caps for Wales, while Richard Hibbard and James Hook came off the bench.
-Evans scored a 45-metre interception try to put Wales in front after Juan Martín Fernández Lobbe had cancelled out Mark Jones' third-minute opening score, but José María Núñez Piossek's try and a pair of penalties from Federico Todeschini meant the home side took a 20–12 lead into half-time, helped by the sin-binnings of Wales back row forwards Gavin Thomas and Alix Popham.
+Ian Evans and Alun Wyn Jones started the match to earn their first caps for Wales, while Richard Hibbard and James Hook were named on the bench.
+Evans scored a 45-metre interception try to put Wales in front after Juan Manuel Leguizamón had controversially cancelled out Mark Jones' third-minute opening score; after Juan Martín Fernández Lobbe charged down a clearing kick from Mike Phillips, referee Alain Rolland deemed Leguizamón to have grounded the ball before it reached the dead ball line, although video replays gave evidence to the contrary.
+José María Núñez Piossek's try and a pair of penalties from Federico Todeschini meant the home side took a 20–12 lead into half-time, helped by the sin-binnings of Wales back-row forwards Gavin Thomas for dissent and Alix Popham for collapsing an Argentina maul.
 Two penalties from Nicky Robinson reduced the margin to two points, but Francisco Leonelli put Argentina 27–18 up with three minutes of the game to go.
 Hook scored a try in injury time, converted by Robinson, but it proved mere consolation.